Lifelong Knowledge Editing for Vision Language Models with Low-Rank Mixture-of-Experts: The Proposed LiveEdit Framework

 where a trainable vision sentinel $\Theta \in \mathbb{R}^{N_v \times d}$ is set to dynamically determine the filtering threshold, following \cite{RECIPE}, which effectively avoids the bias caused by manually set thresholds. $N_v$ is the vision token count of $f_\theta$.
-Intuitively, if the input sample is more visually similar to the editing sample than the visual sentinel, then this editing sample should not be selected.
+Intuitively, if the input sample is more visually similar to the edit sample than the visual sentinel, then this edit sample should not be selected.

 Although the above process effectively selects visually relevant editing experts, some results may still have low prompt semantic relevance.
 We further use the similarity between prompt features to achieve multi-expert fusion.
 Thus, the post-edit representation $\hat{h}^{l_e}$ is obtained as follows: